sxyazi/marked-extended-latex/README.md

 ## `options`

 - `lazy`, a boolean, whether to use lazy rendering, default `false`
-- `output`, a string, the [output mode of KaTex](https://katex.org/docs/options.html), default `htmlAndMathml`
-- `renderer`, a callback, LaTex renderer if you want to do something, otherwise use the default renderer
+- `render`, a callback, LaTex renderer.
+When `lazy` is true, it can be an async function (returns Promise)